anp/rapidhash/README.md

 - Hash throughput/latency does not measure hash "quality", and many of the benchmarked functions fail SMHasher3 quality tests.
 Hash quality affects hashmap performance, as well as algorithms that benefit from high quality hash functions such as HyperLogLog and MinHash.
 - Most hash functions will be affected heavily by whether the compiler has inlined them.
 Rapidhash tries very hard to always be inlined by the compiler, but the larger a program or benchmark gets, the less likely it is to be inlined due to Rust's `BuildHasher::hash_one` method not being `#[inline(always)]`.
 - `gxhash` has high throughput by using AES instructions.
 It's a great hash function, but is not a portable hash function (often requires `target-cpu=native` to compile), uses unsafe code, and is not minimally DoS resistant.
 - Benchmark your own use case, with your real world dataset!
-We suggest experimenting with rapidhash, foldhash, and gxhash to see what works for you.
-Different inputs will benefit from different hash functions.
+We suggest experimenting with different hash functions to see which one works best for your use case.
+Rapidhash is great for fast general-purpose hashing, but certain hashers will outperform for specific use cases.

 </details>